dezh-tech/immortal/CONTRIBUTING.md

 Error and log messages should not start with a capital letter (unless it's a proper noun or acronym) and should not end with punctuation.

+#### Examples

+- Correct ✅: "unable to connect to client"
+- Incorrect ❌: "Unable to connect to client"
+- Incorrect ❌: "unable to connect to client."

+### Testing

 All changes on core must contain proper and well-defined unit-tests, also previous tests must be passed as well.
 This codebase used `testify` for unit tests, make sure you follow these guide for tests: